 - Avoid nutrient poor foods with high levels of saturated fat, sugar, or salt (e.g. cakes, biscuits, confectionery and potato chips).

-- If possible try and feed your baby with the rest of the family as early as possible.
+- If possible try and feed your baby with the rest of the family.
 Your baby will soon learn that meal times are not just about food but also about social interaction.